-Parents can contact the college to discuss progress of their son or daughter at any time however, subject tutors assess the progress of the student through regular assessments, internal and external examinations.
+Parents can contact the college to discuss progress of their child at any time however, subject tutors assess the progress of the student through regular assessments, internal and external examinations.

 The Personal Achievement Tutor has an overall picture of whether the student is achieving and will contact parents/carers if the need arises.